Arnnon Geshuri: Google and "Do Not Call" non-recruiting policy (2004–09)

 He was the senior director of human resources and staffing at Google, where he worked from 2004 to 2009 and oversaw all aspects of recruitment.
 While working at Google, Geshuri was involved in activities that later became the subject of the High-Tech Employee Antitrust Litigation case that resulted in a settlement of $415 million paid by Adobe, Apple, Google and Intel.
 In one incident, after hearing of a complaint from Steve Jobs of Apple, Geshuri told Google's chairman Eric Schmidt that a recruiter for Google who had tried to hire an Apple employee would be "terminated within the hour" for the action, pursuant to what Schmidt called "a policy of no recruiting from Apple".
 Geshuri said that such terminations were taking place "every six months or so", despite efforts to make sure recruiters were aware of the policy.
 Geshuri maintained what he called a "Do Not Call list" of companies Google would avoid recruiting from.

 Tesla (2009–17)

 He was the vice president of human resources at Tesla Inc. from November 2009.
 Geshuri said the company was committed to bringing manufacturing jobs "back to California".
 In 2015, Geshuri led a hiring spree for Tesla.
 Geshuri placed an emphasis on hiring military veterans in large numbers.
 He left Tesla in May 2017, with Tesla saying he would be "taking a short break before moving on to a new endeavor".

+He later became Chief People Officer at Livongo Health, retaining the role when they were taken over by Teladoc Health, and was still in that position in late 2023.